TomasHubelbauer/track-maker/readme.md

 the discrete one if I decide to drop GCode import and generate GCode with lines only and no curves.

+I could also add another tool, a step or similar.
+This would be used for tracing and it would work by accepting one argument: an angle.
+It would draw a line in the direction given by the angle, but a very short one, forcing tracing with enough detail in all cases.
+This would help to build the polyline faster around curved shapes where I might be otherwise tempted to sample less points if I had to calculate them.
+This resulting polyline would be subjected to the process I described in the previous commit: a programmatic way akin to taking a thick brush or marker and sliding it across the internal side of the shape to get the smoothed shape which would have all spikes dulled by its radius and all corners made into fillets by its radius.
+I am going to prototype this to see how feasible it would be.

 ## To-Do

 ### Tweak the `arc` or `quadraticCurve` commands to achieve the arc I want